YinlinHu/pypdfium/README.md

 A simple, ctypes-based Python 3 binding to [PDFium](https://opensource.google/projects/pdfium), the lean and liberal-licensed PDF rendering library developed by Google for the Chromium project.

+If you are looking for a Python PDF rendering library that is not covered by strong-copyleft licenses, this is it

-This is an effort to take over development for the original PyPDFium which became unmaintained in mid 2020.
+PyPDFium reboot is an effort to take over development for the original program which became unmaintained in mid 2020.
+A new PyPI package is work in progress.

 ## Quick start